-Sit the chute crank flange on top of the impeller housing.
-Make sure the stop triangle points forward so that the notched edge are on the left side and the pre-greased surface is on the bottom.
-(See Figure 5a)
+1. Sit the chute crank flange on top of the impeller housing.
+Make sure the notched edge is on the left side and the pre-greased surface is on the bottom.
+(See Figure 7a)

 2. Place the discharge chute facing it forward over the chute crank flange.
-(See Figure 5b)
+(See Figure 7b)

 3. Secure the three flange keepers to the bottom of the chute crank flange by sliding the bolts through the chute base holes, sliding the keepers up from the bottom, then securing them with the included nuts.
-(See Figure 5c)
+(See Figure 7c)